 - Czech Republic

 The UPC Agreement takes effect in all signatory countries that have ratified the UPC Agreement.

 References in this guide to “contracting member states” are therefore to countries that have both signed and ratified the UPC Agreement.
 Member states within this group will increase in number as more signatories ratify the Agreement, and if further EU countries sign and ratify.

 Requesting unitary effect

-The procedure for requesting unitary effect will be relatively straightforward.
-Upon grant of a European patent which would have been searched, examined and granted by the EPO according to the current system, the patent proprietor will have the option of filing a ‘request for unitary effect’.
+The procedure for requesting unitary effect is relatively straightforward.
+Upon grant of a European patent which has been searched, examined and granted by the EPO according to the pre-existing system, the patent proprietor has the option of filing a ‘request for unitary effect’.
 This request must be filed within one month of the mention of grant in the European Patent Bulletin.
-No official fee will be payable.
+No official fee is payable.